-For a more cultured experience, there are some excellent classical music concerts at the Estonia Concert Hall and the imposing Linnahall.
-See the schedule of performances in the free Tallinn In Your Pocket guide available throughout the old town.
+For a more cultured experience, there are some excellent classical music concerts at the Estonia Concert Hall.

 There are also large cinema venues for movie buffs, mostly centrally located, and all showing films in their original language with Estonian subtitles.
 There are also a few casinos, such as the glitzy Olympic Casino and old-town based Casino Grand Prix.